openlookeng/hetu-core/hetu-docs/en/connector/carbondata.md

 - Materialized views are not supported.
 - Complex data types such as Arrays, Lists and Maps are not supported.
 - Alter table usage is not supported.
-- Operation on partitioned tables is not supported.
+- Create and Insert operation is not supported on partitioned tables.